smutt/idk/README.md

 # idk
 Idiotic Doodle Killer

-An Idiotic Doodle Killer.
-Replicate basic behavior of doodle.com in a single PHP file.
+A goofy attempt at replicating doodle.com in a single PHP file.

-This is probably really insecure.
+It's probably really insecure.
 Use at your own risk.